 Chapter 1: Value of IT – Nancy C. Beale, MSN, RN-BC

-Chapter 2: Patient Engagement – Jan Oldenburg, FHIMSS
+Chapter 2: Personal Health Engagement – Jan Oldenburg, FHIMSS

-Chapter 3: Innovation in Health IT – Anuj Desai
+Chapter 3: Innovation in Health IT – Anuj Desai, MBA

 Chapter 4: Ambulatory Systems - Curtis L. Cole, MD, Adam D. Cheriff, MD, J. Travis Gossey, MD, MS, MPH, Sameer Malhotra, MD, MA, and Daniel M. Stein, MD, PhD